Smatek1001/AI_DnD/Characters/NPCs/The_Forger.md

 ## II.
 Appearance
 ### Physical Description
-The Forger is a small, unassuming man with perpetually ink-stained fingers and a pair of thick spectacles perched on his nose.
-He has a nervous twitch and often squints, as if constantly examining fine details.
-He dresses plainly, attempting to blend into the background, but his hands betray his craft with their calluses and precision.
+The Forger is a nervous human man in his 30s.
+His ink-stained hands and darting eyes betray his trade.
+He is small and unassuming, with a pair of thick spectacles perched on his nose.
+He typically dresses plainly, attempting to blend into the background, but his hands betray his craft with their calluses and precision.
+He often squints, as if constantly examining fine details.

 ## III.
 Personality & Demeanor
 ### Core Traits
-Meticulous, secretive, obsessed with detail, and highly skilled in his craft.
+Paranoid and meticulous, The Forger is obsessed with detail and highly skilled in his craft.
 He is generally timid outside of his work.
+He works under [[The Anchor]]’s pressure, loyal out of fear.
 ### Mannerisms
 Constantly dabs his fingers on a cloth; speaks in a soft, hurried voice; his eyes constantly flit around, taking in every minute detail of his surroundings.
 ### Ideal & Flaw